TheVirtuoso123/2603-ITT440/10% Individual Assignment/M3CS2554A/AZRA FARZANA BINTI ABU BAKAR/README.md

 ![Performance Graph](FIGURE1.jpg)

-## 🧠 Conclusion
+---

-This project shows that:
+## 🧾 Conclusion

-> Parallel and concurrent techniques are not always faster than sequential execution.
+This project shows that different programming techniques have different performance depending on the workload.

-For simple operations, sequential processing performs better, while parallel techniques are more useful for complex computations.
+For this dataset, Threading performed the best, proving that concurrent programming can significantly improve performance in certain scenarios.

 ---